-We have reported successful results from a pivotal Phase III clinical trial, referred to as the -020 Study, evaluating the efficacy, tolerability and safety of NUPLAZID in patients with PDP.
-NUPLAZID met the primary endpoint of the study by demonstrating a highly significant reduction in psychosis.
+We have reported successful results from a pivotal Phase III clinical trial, referred to as the -020 Study, evaluating the efficacy, tolerability, and safety of NUPLAZID in patients with PDP.
+NUPLAZID met the primary endpoint of the study by demonstrating a highly significant reduction in psychosis versus placebo.
 NUPLAZID also met the key secondary endpoint for motoric tolerability.
 These results were further supported by highly significant improvements in all secondary efficacy measures and by statistically significant benefits in exploratory efficacy measures of nighttime sleep, daytime wakefulness, and caregiver burden.
 Consistent with previous studies, NUPLAZID was safe and well tolerated in this Phase III trial.
 Results of the -020 Study were published in The Lancet.

-Following our successful -020 Study, we met with the U.S. Food and Drug Administration (FDA) and thereafter announced that the agency agreed that the data from the -020 Study, together with supportive data from our other studies with NUPLAZID can serve as the basis for submitting a New Drug Application (NDA) for the treatment of PDP.
+Following our successful -020 Study, we met with the U.S. Food and Drug Administration (FDA) and thereafter announced that the agency agreed that the data from the -020 Study, together with supportive data from our other studies with NUPLAZID, can serve as the basis for submitting a New Drug Application (NDA) for the treatment of PDP.
+In addition, the FDA has granted Breakthrough Therapy designation to NUPLAZID for the treatment of PDP.
+This designation was created by the FDA to expedite the development and review of drugs that are intended to treat serious or life-threatening indications.
+For indications without an approved therapy, drugs qualifying for this designation must show a substantial and clinically meaningful effect on an important outcome when compared with placebo.
 We are currently completing the remaining aspects of our development program that are needed for submission of this NDA.

 Alzheimer's Disease Psychosis (ADP)